tumblr/TMTumblrSDK/README.md

 		NSLog(@"Blog description: %@", result[@"description"]);
     }];

-Built on top of Justin Ouellette's lightweight [JXHTTP](https://github.com/jstn/JXHTTP) networking library.
+Built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.

 ## Getting started
 [CocoaPods](http://cocoapods.org) is the recommended way to add the Tumblr iOS SDK to your project.
 You can simply create a [podfile](https://github.com/CocoaPods/CocoaPods/wiki/A-Podfile) that looks as follows: